EricZZZ/rust-atomic-and-locks/README.md

 # Rust Atomics and Locks examples

-This repository contains examples from the book [Rust Atomics and Locks](https://www.oreilly.com/library/view/rust-atomics-and/9781098135139/).
+This repository contains examples from the book [Rust Atomics and Locks](https://marabos.nl/atomics/).

+- [x] Chapter 1.
+Basics of Rust Concurrency
+- [x] Chapter 2.
+Atomics